 The South Trail Fire Protection and Rescue Service District is an independent taxing district established by the state legislature to provide fire protection and rescue services to approximately 62,000 residents of a 55-square mile area in south Fort Myers, Lee County, Florida.

-In 2015 our crews responded to 8,472 calls--including fires, rescues, medical emergencies, hazardous material events, and vehicle crashes.
-Average response time was 4 minutes, 48 seconds.
+In 2016 our crews responded to 8,697 calls--including fires, rescues, medical emergencies, hazardous material events, and vehicle crashes.

 South Trail Fire & Rescue District